TristanvanLeeuwen/IP_and_Im_Lectures/ip_function_spaces.md

 ## Compact operators

 An important subclass of the Bounded operators are the [compact operators](https://en.wikipedia.org/wiki/Compact_operator).
-They can be thought of as a natural generalisation of matrices to the infinite-dimensional setting.
-Hence, we can generalise the notions from the [finite-dimensional setting](discrete_ip_regularization) to the infinite-dimensional setting.
+They can be thought of as a natural generalization of matrices to the infinite-dimensional setting.
+Hence, we can generalize the notions from the [finite-dimensional setting](discrete_ip_regularization) to the infinite-dimensional setting.

 ---